reelyactive/barnowl-minew/README.md

     npm start

-See our tutorial [Configure a Minew G1 Gateway](https://reelyactive.github.io/diy/minew-g1-config/).  __barnowl-minew__ will indiscriminately accept HTTP POSTs on localhost:3001/minew and print any processed [raddec](https://github.com/reelyactive/raddec) data to the console.
+__barnowl-minew__ will indiscriminately accept HTTP POSTs on localhost:3001/minew and output (flattened) __raddec__ JSON to the console.
+The following Minew data formats are currently supported:
+- BINARY-LONG (recommmended)
+- MINEW-CONNECT
+- JSON-LONG
+- JSON-RAW

 Hello barnowl-minew!